-Following agreement of the WRFA Executive Committee, this letter was sent to all Wiltshire MPs and Leader of Wiltshire Council on behalf of members of our Association:
+Following agreement of the WRFA Executive Committee, this letter was sent to all Wiltshire MPs and Leader of Wiltshire Council on behalf of members of our Association in 2018:

 CARING FOR THE ELDERLY